Fuel HelpTargets and Metrics2 min read

 Fuel estimates calories burned based on the workout type, duration, and intensity, then writes the workout to Apple Health when permissions allow.

-The workout type picker includes common exercise categories.
-Scroll through the list to find the type that matches your session.
+The workout type picker includes common exercise categories plus Other for sessions that do not fit a standard Apple Health workout type.
+Scroll through the list to find the closest match.

 After logging a workout, Today displays the active calories burned so you see the full picture of your energy balance for the day.
 This updates your calories card, energy details, and Health Grade context.